 The few studies that have been done showed no effect of tomato juice or raw tomatoes on blood sugar (Diabetes Care, June, 2000; International Journal of Food Sciences and Nutrition, May, 2011).

 There are many other non-drug approaches that can be valuable for people with type 2 diabetes, including a number of foods and spices.
-We are sending you our brand-new Guide to Managing Diabetes with our 10 key steps for keeping blood sugar in check.
+We are sending you our Guide to Managing Diabetes with our 10 key steps for keeping blood sugar in check.

 Bitter melon (Momordica charantia) is an Indian vegetable that lowers blood sugar.
 Tomatoes can be used in a tasty sauce that makes bitter melon much more appealing (Nutrition Journal, July 28, 2011).